harryliu06/Web-Blog/README.md

 # Web Blog Website

 This is a simple web blog application that allows users to create, view, edit, and delete blog posts.
+There is still no database that is connected as of now.

 ## Features